microsoft/go-crypto-openssl/README.md

 Versions not listed above are not supported at all.

-### Dynamic OpenSSL linking
+### Dynamic OpenSSL loading

-The OpenSSL shared library `libcrypto` is load at runtime using [dlopen](https://man7.org/linux/man-pages/man3/dlopen.3.html) when calling `openssl.Init`.
+The OpenSSL shared library `libcrypto` is loaded at runtime using [dlopen](https://man7.org/linux/man-pages/man3/dlopen.3.html) when calling `openssl.Init`.
 Therefore, dlopen's shared library search conventions also apply here.

-The `libcrypto` shared library file name varies among different platforms, so a best-effort is done to find and load the right file:
+The `libcrypto` shared library file name varies among different platforms, so a best effort is done to find and load the right file:

-- The base name is always `libcrypto.so.`
+- The base name is always `libcrypto.so`.
 - Well-known version strings are appended to the base name, until the file is found, in the following order: `3` -> `1.1` -> `11` -> `111` -> `1.0.2` -> `1.0.0`.

 This algorithm can be overridden by setting the environment variable `GO_OPENSSL_VERSION_OVERRIDE` to the desired version string.
 For example, `GO_OPENSSL_VERSION_OVERRIDE="1.1.1k-fips"` makes the runtime look for the shared library `libcrypto.so.1.1.1k-fips` before running the checks for well-known versions.